LordUky/APSAP-undergraduate-research/README.md

 * [5.Reference](##5Reference)
 &nbsp;
 ## 1.Installation
+The program can be installed by both flash disk and onedrive download.
 ### 1.1 Installation from FLASH DISK/Onedrive
 Install by copy and paste the whole project folder from Flash Disk/Onedrive, then it is good to go.
 All dependencies should be included.
+If you are downloading from onedrive, extract the folder to target destination.
 ### 1.2 Installation from Biginning
 #### Install MSYS2
 Follow the msys2 official site:
 [https://www.msys2.org/wiki/MSYS2-installation/](https://www.msys2.org/wiki/MSYS2-installation/)
 #### Install dependencies
 ```bash
 # gphoto2 and python